 - Techno Babble: The Hooded Avenger uses technobabble to explain why Hanson taking flash photography of giant Harvey will make him go back to his normal size.

 The Hooded Avenger: No, no, stop!
 The flash effect from those cameras may displace neurons in Harvey's radioactive aura, damaging his neo-electrical field resulting in a complete and immediate growth reversal!
 (Harvey shrinks) See?
 Told ya.

-The Pirates Who Don't Do Anything: Val Brentwood: Gal Spy doesn't actually perform any espionage or anything spy-like in any of the episodes we see her in.
+- The Pirates Who Don't Do Anything: Val Brentwood: Gal Spy doesn't actually perform any espionage or anything spy-like in any of the episodes we see her in except for one: "The Competition."
 Given the number of episodes where actual spy work would be useful to Al or his friends, it's surprising that she pretty much doesn't do anything but hang around at Al's house.

-Title Theme Tune: Repeats "The Weird Al Show" many times during the end of the theme song.
+- Title Theme Tune: Repeats "The Weird Al Show" many times during the end of the theme song.

-The Voiceless: Harvey occasionally communicates with thought bubbles, but is otherwise a normal hamster.
+- The Voiceless: Harvey occasionally communicates with thought bubbles, but is otherwise a normal hamster.
 This was a compromise, as the execs wanted a Talking Animal.

-What Kind of Lame Power Is Heart, Anyway?: Fatman's power of flight is slower than cars, thanks to his heft.
+- What Kind of Lame Power Is Heart, Anyway?: Fatman's power of flight is slower than cars, thanks to his heft.
 Also, the Hooded Avenger has the power to craft a tiny horse out of an ice cube with his tongue.